How to create a winning social media strategy for your client

 5. Define the client’s content pillars

-6. Create a posting schedule
+6. Create a solid posting schedule

 7. Workflows, collaboration, and sign-off process